1. Who Should Read This Book

-This book is for anyone who is not afraid of having their model of the world (and themselves) challenged while looking to augment their formal education.
+This book is for anyone not afraid of having their model of the world (and themselves) challenged while looking to augment their formal education.
 It is also for those interested in the role of uncertainty, luck, and rare events in their lives.
-If you have read Taleb’s other works and fallen in love with them, this book is yet another must-read.
+This book is yet another must-read if you have read and fallen in love with Taleb’s other works.

 The Black Swan — The Impact of the Highly Improbable is the second instalment in a series of five books authored by Nassim Nicholas Taleb titled Incerto.
 The four other books are Fooled by Randomness (2001), The Bed of Procrustes (2010), Antifragile (2012), and Skin in the Game (2018).